appdev-projects/array-chapter/README.md

 # Ruby Practice

- 1. Open a file (e.g. `array_count.rb`) in the editor window.
+ 1. Open a file (e.g. `array_element_square.rb`) in the editor window.
  1. Modify the file per the instructions on top.
  1. Run your Ruby file by typing `ruby ` and then the name of the file you want to run in the terminal.
-If we want to run `array_count.rb`, we can write the command:
+If we want to run `array_element_square.rb`, we can write the command:

       ```bash
-      ruby array_count.rb
+      ruby array_element_square.rb
       ```

       Remember, if there are multiple files with similar names, start typing the name and then just press <kbd>Tab</kbd> on your keyboard to let the terminal complete the name.
 You rarely need to type full filenames out — use **tab completion**!